-Today’s entry is a little different in that it finishes Chapter 2 and starts Chapter 3.
+Today’s entry in my rewrite of Oz is a little different in that it finishes Chapter 2 and starts Chapter 3.
 I started this not knowing if I would post daily or by chapter, but seeing how the daily goal keeps me focused, I think I’ll try to post daily regardless of where I am within the chapter.
+This is an ongoing NaNoWriMo project, which you can read about here.

 Questions before I started writing…